Are you open during the COVID19 pandemic?

 Why tuition instead of fee-for-service?

-We see students on a twice weekly basis but the number of sessions per month varies based on the calendar.
+We see students on a twice-weekly basis but the number of sessions per month varies based on the calendar.
 Since our students are generally here on a long term basis, we use an average based on a typical calendar year.
 We assume that there will be occasional absences due to student illness, weather, the center's closed dates, and emergencies so these are taken into account.
-Additionally, rather than invoicing you for every phone call, email, report and parent meeting, we include all of these in the package.
-Also included are materials used for home practice, which are yours to keep.
+Additionally, rather than invoicing you for every phone call, email, assessment, report, teaching materials, and parent meeting, all of these are included in the tuition package.

 Can parents observe lessons?

 Yes.
-We encourage parents to observe so they can better understand how their child learns, what their child is learning, and how to be a support and advocate.
+We encourage parents to observe so they can better understand how their child learns, what their child is learning, how to best do Practice Work with their student and to be an informed advocate for their child.

 Yes.
 We believe that daily practice is essential.
-We provide specific material for each student and we recommend about 25 minutes a day on non-lesson days.
-Please see the contract in the Forms section of this website for detailed information on practice work.
+We provide specific material for each student and we recommend about 25 minutes a day on non-session days.
+Please see the contract for detailed information on practice work.

 What if I have to cancel?

-Cancellations with 24 hours' notice can be rescheduled online through Appointment Plus for students working with Staff Specialists and by contacting our office for students working with Specialists-in-Training.
-Cancellations under 24 hours' notice are not made up.
-Make up sessions can also be done via Zoom.
+Cancellations with at least 24 hours' notice can be rescheduled.
+Cancellations with less than 24 hours' notice may not be made up.
+Sessions can also be done via Zoom.

-Can I reschedule holidays or other closed dates?
+Can I reschedule sessions that fall during holidays or other dates when the Center is closed?

-Yes.
-These can be rescheduled through Appointment Plus or by contacting our office.
-Sessions can be made up via Zoom if you're out of town.
+Yes, these can be rescheduled.
+Sessions can also be done via Zoom if you're out of town.

 How do I get started?